frankkilcommins/api-lifecycle/docs/README.md

 ## Viewpoints

 I will group lifecycles into two viewpoints.
-Firstly, those belong to the you fall into the **producer** side of the how (e.g., _teams building APIs to be consumed by other teams/developers_) and the **consumer** perspective (e.g., _those developers or teams looking to consume APIs which were developed and published by remote teams or third parties_).
+Firstly, those belong to the you fall into the **producer** side of the house (e.g., _teams building APIs to be consumed by other teams/developers_) and the **consumer** perspective (e.g., _those developers or teams looking to consume APIs which were developed and published by remote teams or third parties_).

 - [API Producer Lifecycles](https://frankkilcommins.github.io/api-lifecycle/ProviderLifecycles.html)
 - [API Consumer Lifecycles](https://frankkilcommins.github.io/api-lifecycle/ConsumerLifecycles.html)